4i-Technology/4i-miner/README.md

 2. Take a screenshot of the TUI or Web Dashboard.
 3. Post it in our Reddit/Discord with your GPU model!

-Let's prove that optimized open-source software can beat corporate miners.
+Let's prove that independent, community-driven software can outperform legacy corporate miners.

 ---
 *Built by a solo developer.
 Powered by 4i-Technology.*